aflemm/andrew-website/content/projects/sheet.md

 <img src="/images/projects/sheet/sheet-icon.png" alt="Sheet icon" width="120" height="120" class="center">
 {{< /rawhtml >}}

-My first Mac App!
 Sheet is a menubar app for macOS that provides an always-available spot to type or paste some text.
 It supports global keyboard shortcuts (customizable to anything you'd like).

 {{< rawhtml >}}